Ya veremos

-Ya veremos is a 2018 Mexican comedy drama film directed by Pedro Pablo Ibarra, and written by Alberto Bremer.
+Ya veremos is a 2018 Mexican comedy-drama film directed by Pedro Pablo Ibarra, and written by Alberto Bremer.
 The film stars Mauricio Ochmann, Fernanda Castillo, and Emiliano Aramayo.
-The film was released nationally in Mexico by Videocine on 2 August 2018, and debuted at the top of the box office, reaching a first four-day weekend gross of 73 million Mexican Pesos, the second-best all-time opening weekend for a Mexican film after Instructions Not Included.
+The film was released nationally in Mexico by Videocine on 2 August 2018.

 Distributed by Pantelion Films, it was released in the United States on 31 August 2018.
-It was panned by critics, but was a moderate success.
+Despite being panned by critics, the film was a major box office success, debuting at the top of the Mexico box office, reaching a first four-day weekend gross of MX$73 million pesos, the second-best all-time opening weekend for a Mexican film after Instructions Not Included.

 Plot

-Santi (Emiliano Aramayo) is a child who has had to deal with the separation of his parents, Rodrigo (Mauricio Ochmann) and Alejandra (Fernanda Castillo).
+Santi is a child who has had to deal with the separation of his parents, Rodrigo and Alejandra.
 They are required to meet once in a while, as they share their child's time.
 One day they receive the news that Santi must undergo surgery so as not to lose his sight, so Santi makes a wish list and asks to fulfill it together with his two parents, before the operation.
 Rodrigo and Alejandra must learn to coexist again, embarking (without suspecting it) on a trip that, in the end, will make it very difficult to separate again.